Immunizations and Health Insurance Requirements

 Please consider the many benefits of participating before waiving, especially if the student plans on enrolling in the Health and Counseling Fee.
 HCC Coverage Options

 The Student Health Insurance Premium is assessed to students registered in most academic units on campus (excluding University College and programs including the Graduate Tax, Executive MBA and Continuous Enrollment for all programs).
-The premium is assessed each fall and spring term for students enrolled in six (6) or more credit hours per quarter (eight (8) or more credit hours per semester).
-The premium is included on the tuition bill and covers a six-month period.
+The premium is included on the tuition bill and is split into two coverage periods, fall and spring when students are enrolled in one (1) or more credit hours per quarter or semester.

 *DU students enrolled in a completely online program are not eligible for HCC services or to enroll in the DU Student Health Insurance Plan.